 A San Francisco television station and two daily newspapers received The American Legion’s Fourth Estate Award during the organization’s 99th National Convention in Reno, Nev., on August 24.

 The Fourth Estate Award has been presented annually by The American Legion since 1958 for outstanding achievement in the field of journalism.
 Nominations in 2017 were considered in three categories: broadcast, print and new media (Internet).

 Taking top honor in the broadcast category is Fox-affiliate KTVU.
 In an investigative series titled “Mental Hospital Hell,” the stationed revealed horrific conditions inside the John George Psychiatric Hospital in Alameda County, Calif.
 The report aired hidden video footage of patients sleeping and eating on the floor, with some of them moaning and crying for help in the overcrowded facility.
 The stories triggered major policy and staffing changes at the hospital, including the hiring of more doctors and nurses and the resignation of the hospital’s director.

-The Arizona Republic is being recognized in the print category for its six-month project that examined healthcare reforms and improvements for America’s veterans more than two years after it broke the initial story exposing a crisis of care, access and accountability at the Phoenix VA Health Care System.
+The Arizona Republic is being recognized in the print category for its six month project that examined healthcare reforms and improvements for America’s veterans more than two years after it broke the initial story exposing a crisis of care, access and accountability at the VA Medical Center in Phoenix.
 The 2016 series included profiles of VA medical facilities across the nation.
 Scores of patients, VA employees, veterans advocates, administrators, policy makers and politicians were interviewed.

 Previous winners of the award include CNN, CBS, USA Today, ABC News, C-SPAN, the Pittsburgh Tribune-Review, and Life Magazine, among others.